Kristen Stewart, Nina Dobrev, Angelina Jolie: Lost And Found Love Onscreen

 After Miller, she married her Pushing Tin movie co-star Billy Bob Thornton on May 5, 2000, in Las Vegas.
 As reported by People, they decided to adopt a child from Cambodia in March 2002 but were separated three months later.
 While remembering her married life with Billy, Jolie once said in an interview that they both “changed overnight.”

 Angelina Jolie later got in touch with Hollywood’s superstar Brad Pitt when they both were filming Mr. & Mrs. Smith.
-She was also accused of having caused the high-profile divorce between Pitt and his then wife Jennifer Aniston.
+She was also accused of having caused the high-profile divorce between Pitt and his then-wife Jennifer Aniston.
 Many even believed that Brad and Angelina were a hot couple while they were filming the action-thriller movie, but the actress denied the speculations.

 “To be intimate with a married man, when my own father cheated on my mother, is not something I could forgive.
 I could not look at myself in the morning if I did that.
 I wouldn’t be attracted to a man who would cheat on his wife.”

-During their twelve-year long relationship, Brad and Angelina were the subjects of worldwide media coverage.
+During their 12-year long relationship, Brad and Angelina were the subjects of worldwide media coverage.
 They both married on August 23, 2014, at their estate in France.
 After two years of marriage, the couple separated in September 2016.

 [Featured Image by Rich Polk/Getty Images for IMDb, Kevin Winter/Getty Images and Alberto E. Rodriguez/Getty Images]